shubhamagarwal92/shubhamagarwal92.github.io/index.md

 <h2> Where are the banner images from? </h2>

 In case you are wondering, yes I have been to all these places!
-Yes, we own the copyright of these pictures! :fire:
+Yes, we own the copyright of these pictures!
+The images are from Death Valley, Yosemite (US), Northen lights in Iceland, Malta, Hawaii, Croatia, Vienna, Edinburgh.